Abdo-Abuharrus211/Project-Audio-Reaper-pure/README.md

 - [ ] ~~Ensure wiping the failure file before each run~~
 - [ ] ~~delete the metadata CSV file after each run~~
 - [ ] OpenAI API rate limit handling
-- [ ] Write a function to retry again with the songs that were not found (aka the failures)
+- [X] Write a function to retry again with the songs that were not found (aka the failures)
--
+- [ ] Retry when timed out
 - [ ] Docstrings for all classes and methods
 - [ ] Write documentation and instructions for use in the README.md file